verifyica-team/verifyica/README.md

 # Basic example

-Basic example test class that will execute a set of tests against an environment.
+Basic example test class that will execute a set of test methods against an environment.

 ### Test Class